-A shallow, round or trough-shaped depression in sand or dry soil that is formed by wind erosion.
+Small, shallow, round or trough-shaped depressions in sand or dry soil that are formed by wind erosion.
 The material removed by the wind may also be referred to as "blowout".
+Sometimes called "blowout dunes".

-A clastic sedimentary rock that is composed of large (over two millimeter diameter) angular fragments.
-The spaces between the large fragments can be filled with a matrix of smaller particles or a mineral cement which binds the rock together.
+A clastic sedimentary rock that is composed of large (over two millimeter diameter) angular clasts.
+The spaces between the clasts can be a matrix of smaller particles or a mineral cement that binds the rock together.
 The photo is a piece of chert breccia.
 A breccia in which the clasts are composed mainly of chert.

 A conspicuous hill with steep sides and a flat top.
 The top is usually a cap-rock of resistant material.
 This structure is frequently an erosional remnant in an area of flat-lying sedimentary rocks.
 The photo shows the south face of Fajada Butte, Chaco Culture National Historical Park.